fmay/cc-js-intro-4-loops/.guides/sections.md

 layout: ""

 ---
-A while loop is simply another way of doing the same thing as the for loop.
+A 'while' loop is simply another way of doing the same thing as the 'for' loop.

-Let's do the same thing as our previous example but with a while loop.
+Let's do the same thing as our previous example but with a 'while' loop.

 ```
 var flowers = ['Daisy', 'Rose', 'Daffodil', 'Weed'];